 that will be reinforced later by Ophelia’s behaviour

 Hamlet is unable to see that while Gertrude was in love with his father, she now seems quite happily in love with Claudius.
 We can see why Hamlet doesn’t like Claudius.
 If he were alive today he’d be the kind of middle-aged guy who wears knee-length cargo pants, boat shoes without socks and an open neck shirt with a gold chain.
 He would also drive a convertible Saab.
-For Gertrude, he’s obviously a fun’s sort of guy (as well as being King) and probably a bit of a contrast to Hamlet’s father who appears have worn his armour everywhere.
+For Gertrude, he’s obviously a fun’s sort of guy (as well as being King) and probably a bit of a contrast to Hamlet’s father who appears have worn his armour everywhere, probably to bed.

 And Claudius is quite an operator.
 He’s already secured the Crown and the ex-Queen and he’s at the top of his game in Act 1 Scene 2, dealing with insurgency on his borders, despatching ambassadors and dispensing favours to his chief political backer, Polonius, by granting Laertes leave to return to France.
 He also ensures that Hamlet stays at court where he can keep an eye on him by refusing him leave to return to Wittenburg where he was a student.
 Properly played, the scene will emphasise Hamlet’s political, as well as emotional, isolation in the court.
 The emotional isolation is played out in his relationship with Gertrude and with Ophelia.

 In Act I Scene iii, we have Laertes cautioning his sister Ophelia about her relationship with Hamlet